-Since playing the uptight Dean Pritchard, Jeremy Priven has appeared in an array of films, like Scary Movie 3, Runaway Jury, Chasing Liberty and Smokin’ Aces.
-He’s perhaps best known for TV work: Piven’s recurring role in HBO’s Entourage won him a Golden Globe and three Emmys, and he’s currently starring as department-store founder Harry Gordon Selfridge in the BBC’s Mr. Selfridge.
+Since playing the uptight Dean Pritchard, Jeremy Piven has appeared in an array of films, like Scary Movie 3, Runaway Jury, Chasing Liberty and Smokin’ Aces.
+He’s perhaps best known for TV work: Piven’s recurring role in HBO’s Entourage won him a Golden Globe and three Emmys, and he’s currently starring as department-store founder Harry Gordon Selfridge in ITV’s Mr. Selfridge.

 Juliette Lewis, Heidi

 Serious fare like Cape Fear and Natural Born Killers put Juliette Lewis on the star map, but she was still up for playing Mitch’s sexually experimental (soon-to-be-ex-) girlfriend Heidi in Old School.
 Lewis has continued to win roles in movies of all genres, including Starsky & Hutch, Whip It, Due Date and August: Osage County.
 She’s also appeared on a few television shows, including IFC’s hipster hit Portlandia and NBC’s The Firm.